The Authority of Scripture

 Four things:

-1) Teaching - it explains to us everything we need to know about God and how we are to live our lives
+1) Teaching - it explains to us everything we need to know about God and

 2) Rebuking - it helps us to see what we are doing that is wrong